-What if it Continues?
+What if the Sexual Harassment Continues?

 You have the right to take someone with you to any meetings about your complaint.
 They can back you up if necessary.
 Once again, keep a written record of everything that happens.

 When and Why Should I Take my Case to a Tribunal?

-Employment Tribunals are external committees who assess whether employers have acted unlawfully and seek to resolve the problem.
+Employment Tribunals are external committees who look at whether employers have acted unlawfully.
+They will seek to resolve the problem.

-- The harassment continues after you’ve told the perpetrator to stop and you’ve reported it to your employer
+- The harassment continues after you’ve told the perpetrator to stop and you’ve reported it to your employer.

-- The harasser owns the company and there’s no-one else to complain to
+- The harasser owns the company and there’s no-one else to complain to.

-- If you are not happy with the way the investigation was handled and/or you are not satisfied with the outcome
+- If you are not happy with the way the investigation was handled and/or you are not satisfied with the outcome.

 The Employment Tribunals Commission and your local Citizen’s Advice Bureau can offer you excellent guidance and advice about this type of complaint.